litingyes/eslint-config/README.md

-# template-monorepo-ts
+# eslint-config

-a universal template for monorepo with Typescript
+a elegant eslint config